secretagentan/intro-to-ajax/readme.md

     - Critical security mechanism for isolating potentially malicious documents
     - Two pages have the same origin of the protocol, port (if specified, and host are the same for both pages

+- AJAX - JSONP - method of script injection
+// Ajax requests to a different domain would normally be prevented under the same-origin policy.
+But using script-injection through JSONP can be enabled to make ajax calls to other domains.

 [Source](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)

 ```

 ### Compare and contrast a server's response to an XMLHttpRequest vs a regular HTTP request
 ```
+- On the server side -

 ```